spinnaker/spinnaker.github.io/setup/install/deploy.md

 redirect_from: /setup/install/upgrades/
 ---

-Now that we've enabled ore or more [Cloud Providers](/setup/providers/), picked a [Deployment Environment](/setup/install/environment/), and configured [Persistent Storage](/setup/install/storage/), we're ready to pick a version of Spinnaker, deploy it, and connect to it.
+Now that we've enabled one or more [Cloud Providers](/setup/providers/), picked a [Deployment Environment](/setup/install/environment/), and configured [Persistent Storage](/setup/install/storage/), we're ready to pick a version of Spinnaker, deploy it, and connect to it.